jbelis/log-viewer/README.md

 - hire a UX designer

 devx
-- figure out why the built app.js throws an error
-- use dev container for testing (instead of sqlite)
+- use [testcontainers](https://testcontainers.com/) for database access testing (instead of sqlite)
 - create a CI pipeline
-- use a dependency inversion framework
+- get TS compilation to work! (it's not working at the moment)
+- increase test coverage

 ## Running (requires docker) -- NOT WORKING YET